-Certain new developments at certain locations within the city are subject to urban design guidelines.
+Certain new developments within the city are subject to urban design guidelines.

-Urban design guidelines are intended to enhance the quality of development within the city by focusing on the locational context of new buildings, how those buildings look from the street, how new buildings relate to existing buildings in close proximity and how the street itself is improved or enhanced by new development.
+Urban design guidelines are intended to enhance the quality of development within the city by focusing on the context of new buildings, how those buildings look from the street, how new buildings relate to existing buildings, and how the street itself is improved or enhanced by new development.

-Urban design guidelines address the massing and proportion of a building including architectural details (eg. entrances, windows, exterior side and front building facades) and include site and landscaping features (eg. landscape treatment, parking area design).
-Certain locations within the City are identified as nodes and gateways (eg. major intersections, entry points to downtown, access points to the QEW) requiring enhanced site and building design to highlight the importance of these locations from an urban design perspective.
+Urban design guidelines address the massing and proportion of a building, the location of buildings and parking areas on the site and landscaping.
+Certain locations within the City are also identified as nodes and gateways (eg. major intersections, entry points to downtown) requiring enhanced site and building design to highlight the importance of these locations.

 Approved urban design guidelines are in effect for the following development types at specified locations.